PDBeurope/mmcif-gen/README.md

 This creates an investigation file from a collection of model files which can be provided as folder path, pdb_ids, or a csv file.
 The model files can be provided

 positional arguments:
-  {pdbe,max_iv,esrf}  Specifies facility for which investigation files will be used for
+  {pdbe,max_iv,esrf,xchem}  Specifies facility for which investigation files will be used for
-    pdbe              Parameter requirements for investigation files from PDBe data max_iv            Parameter requirements for investigation files from MAX IV data esrf              Parameter requirements for investigation files from ESRF data dls               Parameter requirements for investigation files from DLS data
+    pdbe              Parameter requirements for investigation files from PDBe data max_iv            Parameter requirements for investigation files from MAX IV data esrf              Parameter requirements for investigation files from ESRF data xchem             Parameter requirements for investigation files from XChem data
 ```

 Each facility have its own set of arguments.